Egypt’s customer engagement platform for F&B brands in MENA, Koinz, raises $4.8M seed – TechCrunch

 Furthermore, these offline customers can now discover new places to eat, read and leave reviews, and order delivery or takeout.

 “None of the small or big brands in the region had something like this before.
 The offline customer is like a ghost.
-He walks into the brands, takes his orders, and leaves without the brands knowing anything about him.
+He walks into the brands, takes his orders and leaves without the brands knowing anything about him.
 Koinz is changing that,” the CEO remarked.

 Building its platform this way, Koinz tries to be different from other online aggregators that erode restaurant owners’ profit margins while delivering limited customer access and interaction.
 How?
 By collecting real-time data and leveraging a digital rewarding system designed to drive customers to deepen their relationship with restaurants.

-Brands can configure their gifts lists and determine what customers can redeem their points for.
+Brands can configure their gifts lists and determine for which items customers can redeem their points.
 For instance, customers in an Egyptian restaurant called Buffalo Burger can exchange 68 points for a Diablo Fries Medium; or wait till they get to 160 points to get a Mozzarella Sticks Medium; or 236 points for a Double Diggler.

 Similarly, every brand has its own configuration.
 A customer cannot get points in Buffalo Burger and redeem them at Hamburgini.
 Koinz charges subscriptions to the brands for its engagement and feedback platform and collects commission whenever an order is made via its platform, which varies across its markets.